Nonprofit Appeal Letters: 11 Easy Steps + Template

 [Your Name] [Your Title] [Nonprofit Organization Name] [Website: www.example.org] [Email: example@email.org] [Phone: (123) 456-7890] [Enclosure: Donation Form (if applicable)]

-Please remember to replace the bracketed information with your nonprofit’s specific details and tailor the letter to your organization’s unique mission and fundraising goals.
+Please replace the bracketed information with your nonprofit’s specific details and tailor the letter to your organization’s unique mission and fundraising goals.
 Personalize it further to establish a connection with your potential donors.

 Nonprofit Appeal Letter FAQs